getcoding-ca/handbook/docs/Modules/2-frontend.md

 At the end of the module, the student:

-- Understands the 3-tier architecture (client/server/db); responsibilities and limitations of each tier
-- Can create fairly complex front-ends using React.js without help
-- Is hireable as a junior front-end developer
+✅ Understands the 3-tier architecture (client/server/db); responsibilities and limitations of each tier ✅ Can create fairly complex front-ends using React.js without help ✅ Is hireable as a junior front-end developer
+✅ Has the project deployed and live (Github Pages, )

 ## Topics